nick-nagaraj/nick-nagaraj.github.io/_posts/2020-04-06-introducing-lanyon.md

 ### What will it cover?

 It will potentially cover the following topics:
-* Research paper analysis (and potentially an implmentation)
+* Research paper analysis (and potentially an implementation)
 * Projects I'm currently working on
 * Projects I plan to work on
 * Kaggle challenges and personal solutions